6 Step Process

 On the career/job section of the degree pages, the component containing current employment, average salary and job posting information is an exclusive module used just for degree pages.

 We are closely monitoring the status of each and every program and its SEO degree page.
-If you're interested in seeing if you have a program page live, your page is in progress or if you program page is at a stand still, click on the button below!
+If you're interested in seeing if you have a program page live, your page is in progress or if you program page is at a stand still, we have a spreadsheet for that!

 We are excited to announce the overhaul of our current program finder search tool.
 This significant upgrade features a fresh, modern look and a completely redesigned search system to enhance user experience.
 The new program finder offers intuitive navigation, improved search functionality and more detailed program information, making it easier than ever for prospective students to explore the academic offerings at UW.